 MSK breast cancer patients receive care from a team of rehabilitation experts who specialize in lymphedema therapy.
-Appointments are available at the Sillerman Center for Rehabilitation, our state-of-the-art rehab center in Manhattan, as well as MSK Westchester and MSK Commack on Long Island.
+Appointments are available with our specialists in Manhattan, as well as MSK Westchester and MSK Commack on Long Island.

 We also offer lymphedema services that are open to all, regardless of where you received your breast cancer care.
 These include: